 Most individuals are able to have a few drinks at the end of the day without suffering any negative consequences.
 For others however, they are unable to drink alcohol without experiencing a number of difficulties.
 Due to their alcohol abuse these individuals are facing a number of significant problems within their lives.
 Alcohol abuse is a chronic disease in which a person is unable to stop consuming alcohol despite the negative effects on their work, interpersonal life, education, or health.
 Alcoholism is more severe than alcohol abuse and is defined as highly destructive pattern of alcohol usage that involves a physical tolerance, including the presence of withdrawal symptoms if alcohol consumption is cut back or stopped.

-At Vantage Point we strive to meet the individual needs of every patient who walks through our doors.
-For over 30 years we have successfully served children, adolescents, adults, and seniors suffering from mental illness and substance abuse addiction.
+At Vantage Point, located in Fayetteville, AR, we strive to meet the individual needs of every patient who walks through our center’s doors.
+For over 30 years we have successfully served children, adolescents, adults, and seniors at our center suffering from mental illness and substance abuse addiction.
 You do not have to continue living a life stuck in the cycle of addiction.
 Our compassionate staff can help you break that cycle and help you learn how to put down the bottle.
-Together we can help you achieve a brighter future.
+Together, we can help you achieve a brighter future.

 Helping a Loved One or Family Member Get Treatment